“What’s wrong with an 8?! Some people just don’t give 9’s and 10’s.”

 A number of popular customer loyalty measurement systems sort customers into loyalty buckets based on their answers to a 1-10 rating question, and an 8 often falls into a middle-of-the-road “meh” bucket.

-For example, the most well-known system is the Net Promoter System (NPS)*.
-It asks how likely a customer would be to refer a company to someone else, with 10 meaning very likely and 1 meaning very unlikely.
+For example, Net Promoter Score (NPS)® asks how likely a customer would be to refer a company to someone else, with 10 meaning very likely and 1 meaning very unlikely.
 It puts 7’s and 8’s into a category called passive.
 The top category is promoter and the bottom one is detractor.
+If the score is a 7 or 8 for the survey question, the level of satisfaction from a customer indicate something about their experience wasn’t quite right.

 But my customer is happy!